bcantarel/bcantarel.github.io/trxomics.md

 ```

 ####Find differential expressed genes
-You can use a single function to do this.
+DESeq2 enables us to use a single function to do this.
 This function will print out a message for the various steps it performs.
 ```R
 dds <- DESeq(dds)
 res <- results(dds)